-HATELESS is a volunteer powered initiative bringing positive messages through music and interactive presentations.
+HATELESS is an anti-bullying youth social services group in Winnipeg.
+We are a volunteer powered initiative bringing positive messages through music and interactive presentations.
 Our mission is to spread the message of love, hope and acceptance while providing audiences with useful resources about bullying, mental health, positive relationships and more.

 HATELESS HAS REACHED OVER

 We are a group of speakers and musicians who use our gifts and experiences to educate, empower and engage students of all ages.

 We use music and fun, interactive activities to inspire, uplift, and make a difference in the lives of others.

 The HATELESS School Tour was the brainchild of co-founders Sangeetha Nair and Winnipeg-based R&B singer Flo.
 The duo were moved by the tragic stories of teens Amanda Todd and Retaeh Parsons, who died by suicide after being bullied.

 Nair, an event organizer and mental health advocate was inspired by Flo’s song “Hateless” to create a school tour, using the song as its theme.

 Launched in 2013, HATELESS has reached out to over 25,000 students worldwide.

 The Manitoba and Ontario Ministries of Education have endorsed the song to be used as a resource in classrooms.
 “Hateless” has become an anti-bullying anthem in schools throughout North America.